 Trent Berning earned his M.F.A. in ceramics at the University of Tennessee, Knoxville.
-He is now an Associate Professor of art at Daytona State College in Daytona Beach, Florida.
+He is now The Chair of the Mike Curb College of Music, Entertainment and Art and an Associate Professor of ceramics at Daytona State College in Daytona Beach, Florida.
 Professor Berning and his work have been featured on numerous television programs including Southern California Life and Live at Five, and in publications such as The Village News and Clay Times.
 In addition to teaching, Trent has exhibited his work in solo and group exhibitions across the nation.
 When he is not teaching, he is busy creating in his Port Orange studio and spending time with his family.